Retinal Chloroma

 19. Gender: Certain types of leukemia, like AML, are slightly more prevalent in males, potentially increasing the risk of retinal chloroma in this population.

-20. Obesity: Obesity has been linked to an increased risk of leukemia and retinal chloroma, possibly due to chronic inflammation and altered immune function associated with excess weight.
+20. Obesity: Obesity has been linked to an increased risk of leukemia and retinal chloroma, possibly due to chronic and altered immune function associated with excess weight.

 Symptoms of Retinal Chloroma: